reinterpretcat/vrp/docs/src/examples/interop/kotlin.md

 # Kotlin

-This is example how to call `solve` method from kotlin.
-You need to make sure that `vrp-pragmatic` library is available in runtime, e.g. by copying it to `resources` directory.
+This is example how to call solver methods from **kotlin**.
+You need to make sure that `vrp-cli` library is available in runtime, e.g. by copying corresponding binary (`libvrp_cli.so` on Linux) to `resources` directory.
+To build it, use the following command;

+    cargo build --release

 ```kotlin
 {{#include ../../../../examples/jvm-interop/src/main/kotlin/vrp/example/kotlin/Application.kt}}